CityofToronto/bdit_data-sources/wys/api/README.md

 - of the `734` signs have operating since `> 2021-03-31`, `734` have NULL speed or count columns

 Please see the notebook for a Gantt-style visualization of the NULL date ranges.

+## Guidelines for Google Sheets

+- All rows should have `End of Row` in column N.
+  - Rows will not be ingested if `Installation Date` or `New Sign Number` are missing.
+- Date format is "%m/%d/%Y", ie. "10/31/2024".